 He can even take your mistakes and bring good out of them.

 He can take tragedy and use it for your good and his glory.

 All he needs-in fact the only thing he requires-is a willing heart.
 He just needs you to cooperate with him.
 This doesn’t mean that you won’t have to make decisions.
 But it does take the pressure off, because it means that you can trust God to take your decisions and use them to accomplish his will in your life.

 Four Verses to Think About …

-While reading through Proverbs, I was struck with the strong emphasis on the sovereignty of God over our personal decisions.
+Recently I’ve been struck with the strong emphasis in the book of Proverbs on the sovereignty of God over our personal decisions.
 Let’s take a quick look at four verses that help us see how God works in, with, through, and sometimes in spite of our decisions to accomplish his will in us.

 Proverbs 16:9-“In his heart a man plans his course, but the LORD determines his steps.”
 I’d like you to underline the word determines.
 It doesn’t say that God “directs” his steps (although that is true-see Proverbs 3:6), but rather that God determines his steps.
 It’s a very strong word that speaks of God’s control of every detail in the universe.
 Perhaps you’ve heard it said that “Man proposes, but God disposes.”
 You can make all your plans, in fact you can have your life mapped out step by step, but in the end, God determines every step you take.